 Over the years, Zoo restaurants have gotten better at offering vegetarian and gluten-free items.
 But not every restaurant has these options.

-However, if you have specific dietary concerns about dining in the Zoo’s restaurants, it’s easy to call their customer service or use the chatbot on their website to ask more specific questions.
+However, if you have dietary concerns about dining at the Zoo’s restaurants, you can call customer service or use the chatbot on their website to ask more specific questions.

 Food and Drink Options Inside the San Diego Zoo